 This show was produced in English for native English-speaking audiences who wish to learn more about Chinese language and culture.
 The setup of the show is very similar to “Dora the Explorer” in that there are linguistic lessons sprinkled throughout the show.
 As a result, it’s the perfect pick for children and novice learners.

-“Ni Hao Kai-lan” is currently available to stream on Amazon.
+Search for “Ni Hao Kai-lan” on Amazon.

 Also known as “Mo Dao Zu Shi,” this anime-style cartoon from China may be better suited for older viewers, as it does contain some violent imagery.